 Primary working sessions will be hands-on analysis and discussion of fragments and codices (both complete and incomplete) in the Beinecke Rare Book and Manuscript Library—one of the foremost collections in North America.
 Students will select a Yale manuscript to research and to describe in detail for a final oral presentation in the class.

-In addition to practical sessions of transcribing difficult scripts from the later Middle Ages (c.1200–1500), there will be workshops by Yale conservators on inks and pigments, parchment, and paper, including watermark identification.
+In addition to practical sessions of transcribing difficult scripts from the later Middle Ages (c.1100–1500), there will be workshops by Yale conservators on inks and pigments, parchment, and paper, including watermark identification.
 There will also be a session on collating complex manuscripts and the importance of collation for understanding the production of medieval manuscripts.

 In their personal statement applicants should list previous courses (and dates when taken) completed at RBS and elsewhere in medieval manuscript studies, paleography, codicology, &c.; their past experience in the use of medieval and Renaissance manuscripts; and their level of proficiency in Latin and other languages (e.g., Greek, Middle English, &c.).
 Applicants should have very good or excellent Latin language skills.

 Barbara A. Shailor